What kinds of information can be obtained using people search engines?

 People searches are not free for a variety of reasons.
 People search websites organize and constantly update information from thousands of different sources.
 While some of the information provided by services like PeopleSmart can be obtained through public records requests, United States federal and state law regarding public records is complex, and people usually find that navigating through the bureaucratic maze is difficult and extremely time-consuming.
 For example, the website of Pennsylvania’s Office of Open Records advises that most of the public record requests it receives are misdirected, and warns that misdirected record requests can result in a delay of 35 days.
 Next, it lists seventeen other offices that provide different types of public records.
 Some requests must be faxed, while others must be submitted in writing or online.
 While not all states are quite as closed as Pennsylvania, each state has its own bureaucratic structure that handles record requests.
 For most people, obtaining people search information from a provider like PeopleSmart is much more convenient and hassle-free.

 Why can’t I just use Facebook (or Twitter, Instagram, Yahoo, LinkedIn, Google, etc.)?

 While Facebook and other social media companies retain some people information, the information can often be inaccurate and incomplete.
 Anyone can create an account using any name without verifying user information.
 Also, information found on social media services is insufficient for many uses.
-Facebook might provide information about a person's daily life, but it is unlikely to tell you whether he or she has a criminal background.
 For those who need specific and accurate information on a particular person, social media may be inadequate.